pizz4tw/Distributed-Image-Processing-System/README.md

 # Image_Server.py
 The main node (master) running which has a Flask web server to receive the user photo uploads. (up to 50 tested on t3.micro free tier, 3 machines (1 master + 2 slaves))
 To run this script it needs to have the templates folder ( in the same directory containing the index.html + processing.html files.)
+After the server is run the user can input the IPaddress:PORT (which in our case IPaddressOfMaster:5000) then they are greeted with a